marcusvinicius0/marcusvinicius0/README.md

 <h1 align="center">Hey there, Welcome to my profile! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>
 Passionate about technology, problem solving and software architecture enthusiast.
 Proficient in designing and developing solutions and layouts for web development.
-Experience in developing complete systems for different niches, such as blogs/social network, restaurants system and lead indication.
+Experience in developing complete systems for different niches, such as blogs/social network, restaurants system and lead indication.  <br />

 I make part of a community with over 700 members called: "It's Time to Code!", where we share knowledge about the different areas of programming, we help each other, network and learn together.